 A couple of things have driven the recent re-emergence of LPWAN technologies.
 First, as more and more things are connected to the internet, people are starting to look at low-cost and low-data devices.
 This is useful for a whole list of applications, from environmental sensors to oil and gas monitoring.

 Much of this reinvigorated interest was led by SIGFOX.
 SIGFOX, which started in 2009, built the first modern LPWA network in France and their €100 million got everyone in the industry (especially in Europe) excited about using LPWAN devices.
 This came at a time when radio technology was becoming less expensive, and the tools for integrating applications were becoming easier for people to use.

 As new toolsets and platforms began to emerge, it became easier to build and integrate data from remote devices into applications.
 A lot of recent technology looks similar to the sensor-driven networks we’ve seen in the past, but one of the major differences is the newly available online integration.
 This integration allows for real-time monitoring insights, which has propelled LPWANs forward.

 Today, SIGFOX, Ingenu (formerly OnRamp), members of LoRa Alliance, and others, are all creating LPWAN technologies.
 These major tech players are trying to build relationships with solution providers as quickly as they can to ensure the best solutions are on their networks.
-LPWANs are exploring use cases in major markets like asset tracking, building management, smart cities, smart agriculture, and more.
+LPWANs are exploring Applications in major markets like asset tracking, building management, smart cities, smart agriculture, and more.